scaleoutsean/solidfire-windows/README.md

 # solidfire-windows: Notes on Microsoft Windows with NetApp SolidFire

-Notes on Windows Server Hyper-V clusters with NetApp SolidFire, including (but not limited to) NeApp HCI H410C (servers) and Mellanox SN2010 switches.
+Notes on Windows Server Hyper-V clusters with NetApp SolidFire, including (but not limited to) NetApp HCI H410C (servers) and Mellanox SN2010 switches.

 For additional SolidFire-related information, please refer to [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire).